clemsos/mapmakers.space/_posts/2018-02-15-workshop-shanghai.md

 ---
 layout: main
-title: "March 3 - Workshop and talks in Shanghai"
+title: "Workshop and talks in Shanghai"
 subtitle: A collaborative writing session to create maps and visualization of spaces for making in Shanghai
 thumbnail: /uploads/workshop-shanghai/flyer_workshop_shanghai.jpg
 ---